 Autism Spectrum Condition and deafness

-Deafness and Autism Spectrum Condition networking group This group is open to any professional working with deaf children and young people.
-We meet each term for an hour on TEAMs.
-The group provides a platform for sharing good practice, asking questions, discussing concerns and supporting each other in our professional roles.
+Deafness and Autism Spectrum Condition networking group Our group is open to any professional working with deaf children and young people.
+The group, which meets on Teams, provides a platform for sharing good practice, asking questions, discussing concerns and supporting each other in our professional roles.
 All are very welcome.
-Please email info@ewing-foundation.org.uk to find out more.
+Please contact our Education Advisor Carole at carolew@ewing-foundation.org.uk if you would like to come along to our meetings.

 Recent events: